NewsAppsUMD/building-an-ocr-pipeline-dwillis/README.md

 - [ ] Make a directory to store the PDFs
 - [ ] Download the PDFs from alerts.csv to that directory using [csvcut](https://csvkit.readthedocs.io/en/latest/tutorial/1_getting_started.html#csvcut-data-scalpel)
 - [ ] Use [pdf2image](https://pypi.org/project/pdf2image-cli/) to convert the PDFs to png files

+#### 2024-03-25

+- [ ] Make a directory to store text from the images
+- [ ] Run tesseract on the images, saving the output in the text directory
+- [ ] Stitch together the text files from each PDF into a single file